 As the healthcare industry continues to evolve, it is important for physicians to stay ahead of the curve with the latest EHR technology.
 In fact, The Office of the National Coordinator for Health Information Technology (ONC) recently hosted the 2016 ONC Annual Meeting in Washington D.C, and released an astounding finding from a nationwide survey:

-Nearly ALL of the nation’s hospital have adopted certified electronic health records (EHRs).
+Nearly ALL of the nation’s hospitals have adopted certified electronic health records (EHRs).

 According to the American Hospital Association (AHA), more than 95% of hospitals adopted EHRs in 2015.
 The jump in EHR implementation represents a staggering nine-fold increase since 2008.
 Additionally, the AHA states that: